ssfsx17/ffpnp/pandoc-markdown/0720-special-points.md

 In mapless combat, if you are not in the front row, then you lose four Enmity Points during the Status Phase instead.

+### Fish Counter

+Used for [Festivalist] fish abilities.
+Adding more fish to a target results in relevant abilities doing more damage to that target.

 ### Shield Points

 Damage is taken from your Shield Points before your HP.
 During the Status Phase, your Shield Points are halved.